shelbyspees/speesblog/_posts/2015-03-12-finals-trees.md

 **The height of a particular node is counted using the *longest* path to a leaf node.**

-For now, we don't really care about the overall height of any particular node in a tree.
-For the AVL tree we only care about the *difference* in height each node has with its parent and child.
+For the AVL tree we mostly care about the *difference* in height each node has with its sibling.

 The AVL tree is going to be locally (normal) balanced and globally unbalanced.

+[illustration showing local balance vs. global balance]

 First, we're going to measure the height of `NULL` nodes as `-1`.
 See how I added a `NULL` node in the empty spot below in grey: